Totodore/totodore.github.io/content/blog/serde-wrapper.md

 ```

 3. **Last but not least (actually it the most complex of the three issues), binary buffer reinjection**:

 As you saw before, with the visitor pattern we can completely separate the incoming data side with the mapped user types.
-That is what we are going to do!
-We are going to map serde maps (the binary placeholders) with user binary types.
+This is what we are going to do!
+We are going to map serde maps (the binary placeholders) to user binary types.

-We can make a custom `BinaryVisitor` wrapper that will be instantiated for any bytes types on the user types side.
+We can make a custom `BinaryVisitor` wrapper that will be instantiated for any user provided bytes types.
 But with a twist!
-The visitor can be visited by a map if the serde_json deserializer fall on a map for a corresponding binary type!
+The visitor can be visit a map if the serde_json deserializer fall on a map for a corresponding binary type!
 If so and that it is a placeholder: `{ "_placeholder": true, "num": 1 }` we can replace it with the corresponding binary present in our queue.
 ```rust
 struct BinaryVisitor<'a, V> {